nmohnblatt/nmohnblatt.github.io/index.md

 **[ZK Jargon Decoder](https://nmohnblatt.github.io/zk-jargon-decoder/)**: I write (and try to maintain) informal definitions for jargon commonly found in technical writing.

-**Mental Poker in the Age of SNARKs**, [Part 1](https://geometry.xyz/notebook/mental-poker-in-the-age-of-snarks-part-1) and [Part 2](https://geometry.xyz/notebook/mental-poker-in-the-age-of-snarks-part-2).
+**Mental Poker in the Age of SNARKs**, [Part 1](https://geometry.dev/notebook/mental-poker-in-the-age-of-snarks-part-1) and [Part 2](https://geometry.dev/notebook/mental-poker-in-the-age-of-snarks-part-2).
 We revisit the famous *mental poker* problem with the efficient proving techniques that emerged between 2010-2022.

 **Paper Speedrun** series.
-A series of short and accessible paper summaries for the [Geometry blog](https://geometry.xyz/notebook).
+A series of short and accessible paper summaries for the [Geometry Research blog](https://geometry.dev/notebook).

 ## development
 Most of the cryptographic code I write are proof-of-concept implementations using Rust.